-Pull ups give the worse corns and calluses, almost like blisters.
+Pull ups give you the worst corns and calluses,that feel like blisters.

 They HURT and It gets even worse if you’re like me and have sweaty hands, the bar gets a little slippy and a solid grip becomes even harder, making simple pull-ups horrid.

 All this can be stopped for 10 bucks, by getting a good pair of gloves, something I recommend any beginner to do.

 With these gloves, I didn’t just stop corns and calluses, I gained amazing grip, which has improved my form and instead of slipping while doing diamond/clap push ups I now have a perfect grip and don’t have to use a towel.

 Plus, it feels awesome to shadow box in gloves…

 The ones above are the best ones I’ve used by far and even beat an $80 pair I once owned.